fastai/course-v3/docs/start_sagemaker.md

    <img alt="pending" src="/images/sagemaker/16.png" class="screenshot">

+1. It will take around 10 minutes to fully setup your notebook instance with the fastai library.
+You will know when it is ready when the Jupyter kernel name *Python 3* is available.

 ### Shutting down your instance

 - When you're done, close the notebook tab, and **remember to click stop!** If you don't, you'll keep getting charged until you click the *stop* button.